Contiguous Parishes (our neighbours)

 Buildings and Land

 Oaksey Park House was built in the 17th century, by the Poole family, to fill the role of manor house.
 It changed its name to Oaksey House in 1773 and to Oaksey Manor 1938, before being demolished in 1956 after a short period as a hotel.
+There are records of mills existing in Oaksey at various times in its history, from 1086 until the last mill, the one on a leat of Flagham Brook, was demolished at some time before 1773.
+In 1975 the majority of the village, not including the new council houses at Bendybow, became a conservation area.

 The farming activity in the parish has been carried out principally on the following properties.
 Hill Farm, Oaksey Moor and Lower Farms, which were combined to become Lower Moor Farm, Court Farm, Church Farm, Clattinger Farm, Dean Farm, Park Farm, Street Farm and Sodom Farm.